vaishakp/vaishakp.github.io/README.md

       89.482851720 seconds time elapsed
 ```

+1. Frontend (fetch and decode) stalls refer to the frontend pipeline not feeding $\mu$Op instructions to the backend pipeline.
+This could be due to cache misses, failure to decode complex instructions (which is more probable in JIT compilers)
+2. Backend (execution) stalls refer to instructions not retiring on time.
+This could be due to memory-bound or CPU-bound stalls.
+The former can happen due to demand load/store instructions i.e. when, e.g. data to compute on is not found in memory and the processor has to look in slower memory.
+The latter can occur when there are complicated math operations (like square root, and divisions) that could take longer to complete.

 ##### Evolution hotspots
 Time spent by SpEC evolution in different libraries.
 ![Screenshot from 2024-07-09 16-51-51](https://github.com/vaishakp/vaishakp.github.io/assets/36019754/394a6bfe-d28f-4ed0-b6fd-1d21919b30ae)